GoogleChrome/web.dev/src/site/content/en/blog/appcache-removal/index.md

 Adding the origin trial token to your HTML pages enables the `window.applicationCache` interface from within your web apps.
 Pages that are not associated with a token won't be able to use `window.applicationCache` methods and events.
 Pages without a token also won't be able to load resources from the AppCache.
 Starting with Chrome 85, they will behave as if AppCache did not exist.

 Adding the origin trial token to your AppCache manifests indicates that each manifest is still valid.
-Starting with Chrome 85, any manifests that do not have an `ORIGIN-TRIAL` field will be treated as malformed, and the rules within the manifest will be ignored.
+Starting with Chrome 85, any manifests that does not have an `ORIGIN-TRIAL` field will be treated as malformed, and the rules within the manifest will be ignored.

 ### Origin trial deployment timing and logistics